kensnyder/sql-love/README.md

 query.where({ 'status !=': ['pending', 'approved'] });
 query.where({ 'status <>': ['pending', 'approved'] });

-// the following demonstrates how to use question marks for binding query.where(
+// Question marks for binding
+query.where(
   'users.id IN (SELECT user_id FROM roles WHERE customer_id IN (?, ?))',
   [1, 2]